xywangbuaa/xywang.github.io/_pages/about.md

 News
 -----------
+`Dec./29/2023` The "SPARK" acceleration framework has been reported in [Jiqizhixin](https://mp.weixin.qq.com/s/SvLTyAyY8mZEmPL4OZ5Bcw)(机器之心).

-`Oct./23/2023` Our paper "SPARK" have been accepted by HPCA 2024!
+`Oct./23/2023` Our paper "SPARK" has been accepted by HPCA 2024!
 Congratulations to Ning Yang.

 `Sep./09/2023` Our 4 papers have been accepted by ASP-DAC 2023!
 Congratulations to Haomin, Shiyuan, Tian Li.